iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> I download the put my info in logged in and the only doctor that they put with is psychology and I just want to see a doctor for my allergies this app is stupid<br> :date: __2021-05-05 03:09:30__

+> Never any choice between more than one therapist.
+Perhaps I am looking at wrong time!?<br> :date: __2021-05-01 23:57:30__

 > The doctor on the other line said that telemedicine doctors aren't allowed to treat UTIs....
 It would have been nice if they told me that BEFORE they charged me $59.
 What a scam.<br> :date: __2021-05-01 04:33:54__

 > Don't waste your money, I paid $59 and they can't even prescribe medicine that you actually need.
 Go to a real doctor!<br> :date: __2021-04-24 22:05:37__